Send the link below via email or IMCopy

 3.4 Final Accounts

-The purpose of accounts to different stakeholders
+Evaluate the importance of final accounts to different stakeholders

-The principles and ethics of accounting practice.
+Understand the principals and ethics of accounting practice

 Stakeholders and accounting information

 Assess the value of their business and their investment in it.